tinybus/tinybus/examples/zephyr/hello_world/README.md

 // 3.
 Glue everything together
 static const StateTableRow stateTable[] = {{
     .state = MAIN_STATE_START,                // only process the event, if the current state
                                               // match.
-TINY_STATE_INITIAL is the default state.
+TY_STATE_INITIAL is the default state.
-                                              // use TINY_STATE_ANY, if this should be ignored .event          = MAIN_EVENT_HELLO_WORLD, // process if the event matches .conditionCheck = NULL,                   // No condition function.
+                                              // use TY_STATE_ANY, if this should be ignored .event          = MAIN_EVENT_HELLO_WORLD, // process if the event matches .conditionCheck = NULL,                   // No condition function.
 The action is always executed.
     .entryAction    = onHelloWorld,           // The function to call when the event occurs.